-Special Requirements-Legislative prerequisites

-Prior to enrolling in this unit students must have obtained all the necessary documentation to be verified by NSW ClinConnect.
+Special Requirements- Legislative pre- requisites Prior to enrolling in this unit students must have obtained all the necessary documentation to be verified by NSW ClinConnect.
 This verification is a requirement of NSW Health for all students enrolled in medical programs.
 If a student fails to produce this documentation to ClinConnect they will be unable to attend their hospital tutorials and placements.
 Attendance at the hospital is a mandatory requirement of the Unit and failure to attend will result in a Fail Grade of the unit.
-The documents that are to be provided to ClinConnect are:

-Unit Code: 400810

-- 1. National Police Certificate

-- 2. Adult Health Immunization Schedule

-- 3. Code of Conduct Agreement

-NSW Health Student Compliance Information

-Special Requirements-Essential Equipment

-Students are required to have Stethoscope, Pencil Torch and Watch with a second hand or display.

-Unit incompatible with and not to be counted for credit with

-Not Applicable

-Attendance Requirements

-Attendance is required for accreditation of the MBBS course by the Australian Medical Council (AMC) as outlined in the AMC "Accreditation Standards for Primary Medical Education Providers and their Program of Study and Graduate Outcome Statements" section 4.3 and 4.4 which states:

-- 4.3.
-The medical program enables students to develop core skills before they use these skills in a clinical setting. - 4.4.
-Students have sufficient supervised involvement with patients to develop their clinical skills to be required level and with an increasing level of participation in clinical care as they proceed through the medical program.

-Unit Content

-- 1. Three Conference Weeks - 2.
-Ten weeks of Surgery in two hospital attachments - 3.
-Ten weeks of Medicine in two hospital attachments - 4.
-Ten weeks of Medicine in Context in community based attachment - 5.
-Five weeks of Critical Care - 6.
-Three Scientific Streams online learning packages (25 hours each) - 7.
-One Evidence-Based Medicine project

-Learning Outcomes

-On successful completion of this course, students should be able to: As years 3-5 of the MBBS program are an integrated whole and students will undertake various aspects of the clinical and community programs asynchronously in any of the three years it is not possible to divide the learning outcomes on a year by year basis, so the overall course learning outcomes are presented below.
+The documents that are to be provided to ClinConnect are: 1.
+National Police Certificate 2.
+Adult Health Immunization Schedule 3.
+Code of Conduct Agreement NSW Health Student Compliance Information Special Requirements- Essential Equipment Students are required to have Stethoscope, Pencil Torch and Watch with a second hand or display.
+Unit incompatible with and not to be counted for credit with Not Applicable Attendance Requirements Attendance is required for accreditation of the MD course by the Australian Medical Council (AMC) as outlined in the AMC "Accreditation Standards for Primary Medical Education Providers and their Program of Study and Graduate Outcome Statements" section 4.3 and 4.4 which states: 4.4.
+Students have sufficient supervised involvement with patients to develop their clinical skills to be required level and with an increasing level of participation Unit Content in clinical care as they proceed through the medical program.
+3 Conference Weeks - these maybe delivered online 10 weeks of Surgery in two hospital attachments 10 weeks of Medicine in two hospital attachments 5 weeks of Critical Care 5 weeks of Medicine in Context Advanced (MiCa) in community-based attachment 5 weeks of MD Project (MDP) 3 Scientific Streams online learning packages (25 hours each) Learning Outcomes On successful completion of this course, students should be able to: As years 3-5 of the MD program are an integrated whole and students will undertake various aspects of the clinical and community programs asynchronously in any of the three years it is not possible to divide the learning outcomes on a year by year basis, so the overall course learning outcomes are presented below.
 However, each of the attachments will have their own learning outcomes which will be made explicit to students in Learning Guides.